-This is a frequent complaint, and I get it.
+Wealthy Affiliate not having a phone number is a frequent complaint, and I get it.
 Most big companies will have a phone number where you can resolve issues on the spot.
 Some companies are moving away from phone numbers though.
 For example, from the services that I use, I can think of several that only have a live chat or ticket support system.

 So it's not like they're completely weird for doing this.
 Having a phone number adds to expenses, so consider it a method of keeping your membership fees down.
 However, I do see how it could be frustrating to have a billing issue and you have to wait two days for an email response.